 O'Brien is a two time Bronze Medalist in Iaido, has represented Ireland at multiple European Iaido Championships and received the Fighting Spirit Award from Oshita Masakazu Sensei at the Masamune Taikai in 2015.

-O'Brien is also dojo-cho (dojo leader) for Hyoho Niten Ichi Ryu in Ireland, having studied the style since 2011 and receiving direct instruction from Kajiya Soke, (12th headmaster of Hyoho Niten Ichi Ryū) from 2014 onward and was authorised to open a study group for Hyoho Niten Ichi Ryū by Soke in 2014.
+O'Brien is also dojo-cho (dojo leader) for Hyoho Niten Ichi Ryu in Ireland, having studied the style since 2011 and receiving direct instruction from Kajiya Soke, (12th headmaster of Hyoho Niten Ichi Ryū) from 2014 onward and was authorized to open a study group for Hyoho Niten Ichi Ryū by Soke in 2014.

 O'Brien is a dedicated martial artist who began training in the martial arts in 1985.
 He has been in consistent training since then, studying a variety of traditional martial arts and systems; including Shotokan Karate, Aikido, Kobudo, and more.
 In addition he has made a serious study of modern martial arts and reality based systems.
-He has a number of high ranks in these ryū’s and systems and is a recognised instructor.
+He has a number of high ranks in these ryū’s and systems and is a recognized combat instructor.

-ohn Kennedy is a Sandan (3rd Dan) level instructor of ZNKR Iaido, and Sandan (3rd Dan) level instructor in ZNKR Jodo.
+John Kennedy is a Sandan (3rd Dan) level instructor of ZNKR Iaido, and Sandan (3rd Dan) level instructor in ZNKR Jodo.
 Kennedy is also a Nidan (2nd Dan) level instructor of Musō Jikiden Eishin-ryū (無双直伝英信流) under the International Division of the Dai Nippon Butoku Kai.